Friedrich Albert Lange: Biography

-Overview of his philosophy
+Philosophy

 Adopting the Kantian standpoint that we can know nothing but phenomena, Lange maintained that neither materialism nor any other metaphysical system has a valid claim to ultimate truth.
-For empirical phenomenal knowledge, however, materialism with its exact scientific methods has done a most valuable service.
+For empirical phenomenal knowledge, however, materialism, with its exact scientific methods, has done a most valuable service.
 Ideal metaphysics, though they fail of the inner truth of things, have a value as the embodiment of high aspirations, in the same way as poetry and religion.
-In Lange's Logische Studien, which attempts a reconstruction of formal logic, the leading idea is that reasoning has validity in so far as it can be represented in terms of space.
+In Lange's Logische Studien, which attempts a reconstruction of formal logic, the leading idea is that reasoning has validity insofar as it can be represented in terms of space.
 His Arbeiterfrage advocates an ill-defined form of socialism.
 It protests against contemporary industrial selfishness, and against the organization of industry on the Darwinian principle of struggle for existence.

 Political activism

 Lange was a known political activist who frequently advocated for nonviolent social change in Germany, commonly attributed to his support of worker's rights and women's suffrage following the upsurge of labor movements during Germany's early industrialization.
 Lange was sympathetic towards the rallying of workers' unions as he believed them to be a crucial step towards the egalitarian society he details in a large variety of his published works.
 When Lange was twenty, he became an official member of the German Social Democratic Party, otherwise known as the SPD, and would swiftly rise to prominence primarily as a result of his dedication to improving workers’ well-being and education.
 He would remain an important piece of the SPD until his death at the age of forty-seven.
 Lange upheld his belief in passive reform and argued against the use of violence in spite of many revolutionaries who he frequently clashed with.
 His loyalty to his ideals enabled him to accrue a great following of supporters that believed in his idea of a peaceful revolution, giving him a powerful basis for his later movements and publications.

-Prior to his time spent in the SPD, Lange was a member of the General Herman Workers’ Association, also known as ADAV.
-The association was founded by Ferdinand Lassalle and the two would frequently engage in debate in regard to their differing stances on the role held by the state in supporting significant social change.
+Prior to his time spent in the SPD, Lange was a member of the General German Workers' Association, also known as ADAV.
+The association was founded by Ferdinand Lassalle, and the two would frequently engage in debate regarding their differing stances on the role held by the state in supporting significant social change.
 He served as a primary editor for the party's newspaper, enabling him to shape the public's perception of socialism while engaging in meaningful debates regarding the organization's goals.
 Lange was a strong supporter of the state's power to influence the revolution and remained steadfast in his opposition to revolutionary violence.
 During his time as an editor in the association, he would establish trade unions through his socialist approach to politics that would ultimately form the basis of the upcoming socialist movement in Germany.
 In 1865, Lange would decide to leave the ADAV under the notion that the organization had become overly authoritarian and ego-centric under the leadership of Lassalle.